 Refer to Chart Data Limits for more details on row limits.

 When you’re using Visual Mode, Chartio auto-generates the SQL query to be executed in the background.
 If you’re curious, you can see a read-only view of the auto-generated SQL query from the Advanced Drawer.

 Tip!
 This is also a great way to learn some basic SQL—simply edit your Interactive Mode chart and watch how the generated query changes.

 If you feel more comfortable creating SQL queries from scratch, you can do so by using SQL Mode in your Query Action.
 If you added columns or filters in Visual Mode then switched to SQL Mode, you’ll see the same auto-generated SQL query that also appears in the SQL preview in the Advanced Drawer.
 The key difference here is you can edit that SQL query to include more complex SQL functions that may not be feasible to do via Visual Mode.

 If you need to reference the tables and columns in your data source, we’ve provided a sidebar version of Visual Mode’s schema browser on the left side of the SQL Mode editor.

 Tip!
 Building queries in Visual Mode then switching to SQL Mode is a great way to generate the basic structure of return values and even joins, before editing the query with more specific needs.

-The SQL syntax used in SQL Mode must be the syntax of the underlying data source.
+The SQL syntax used for your Query in SQL Mode must be the syntax for your data source’s underlying database type.
 However, the SQL syntax in all other Actions is SQLite.